Dutch Brigade (Peninsular War): Aftermath

 Chassé, in the meantime, had been commanding French troops during the Battle of Vitoria and the Battle of Maya, and was recalled to fight in France in 1814, serving with distinction at the Battle of Bar-sur-Aube and the Battle of Arcis-sur-Aube.

 All in all, only a few of the Dutch veterans of the Peninsular War returned to the Netherlands.

-Among the returnees was general Chassé who, despite his personal misgivings about the Annexation, had remained in French service in Spain.
+Among the returnees was General Chassé who, despite his personal misgivings about the Annexation, had remained in French service in Spain.
 At first he was promoted sideways to général de brigade.
-He made rapid career steps because of his abilities, however, and ended up as a Lieutenant-General.
+Chassé made rapid career steps because of his abilities, however, and ended up as a lieutenant-general.
 After Napoleon's abdication he asked to be allowed to resign from the French service.
 He then offered his services to the new government of the Netherlands, which was only too happy to accept him.
-As a Dutch Lieutenant-General, and commander of the Third Netherlands division, he played an important part in the Battle of Waterloo.
-Not surprisingly, he ordered a bayonet charge, which he led on horseback, with the brigade-Detmers, supposedly on the French Moyenne Garde, but possibly on troops of the brigade commanded by general Jean Gaudens Claude Pégot, in a decisive phase of the battle.
+As a Dutch lieutenant-general, and commander of the Third Netherlands division, he played an important part at the Battle of Waterloo.
+Not surprisingly, he ordered a bayonet charge, which he led on horseback, with the Detmers Brigade, supposedly on the French Middle Guard, but possibly on troops of the brigade commanded by General Jean Pégot, in a decisive phase of the battle.